chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 ## The Ask

-[Creator](http://creator.rest), an SF-based startup disrupting the fast food industry asked frog to design a mobile ordering and burger customization application that showcased the power of its revolutionary machine.
+[Creator](http://creator.rest), an SF-based startup attempting to disrupt the industrialized food system, asked frog to design a mobile ordering and burger customization application that showcased the power of its revolutionary machine.
 (Note: The machine itself was designed by noted automotive designer, Per Selvaag).

 ## The Process